Hossbach Memorandum

 The Hossbach Memorandum is a summary of a meeting in Berlin on 5 November 1937 attended by German dictator Adolf Hitler and his military and foreign policy leadership in which Hitler outlined his expansionist policies.
-The meeting marked the beginning of Hitler's foreign policies becoming radicalized.
+The meeting marked the beginning of Hitler's foreign policies becoming radicalised.

 According to the memorandum, Hitler did not want war with Britain and France in 1939.
 Instead, he favoured small wars of plunder to support Germany's struggling economy.
-Army adjutant Colonel Friedrich Hossbach took minutes at the meeting.
-Also in attendance were the Reich Foreign Minister, Baron Konstantin von Neurath; the Reich War Minister, Field Marshal Werner von Blomberg; the Army Commander, General Werner von Fritsch; the Kriegsmarine Commander, Admiral Erich Raeder; and the Luftwaffe Commander, Hermann Göring.
+Hitler's army adjutant, Colonel Friedrich Hossbach, took minutes at the meeting.
+Also in attendance were Reich Foreign Minister, Baron Konstantin von Neurath; Reich War Minister, Field Marshal Werner von Blomberg; Army Commander-in-Chief, General Werner von Fritsch; Kriegsmarine Commander-in-Chief, Admiral Erich Raeder; and Luftwaffe Commander-in-Chief, Hermann Göring.